rundeck/docs/docs/manual/workflow-steps/sensu.md

 You will need to set the API Key and API Url at the project level or framework level.
 (I.e. `sensu.url=value` in framework.properties)
 :::

-Before we begin using the Sensu plugins, we are going to add the API key.
-We can do this by adding them to Rundeck's key storage and then specifying that path in the framework.
+Before we begin using the Sensu plugins, we are going to add the API key and URL.
+We can do this by adding the API key to Rundeck's key storage and specifying that path and the URL value in the framework.

 1. In the top right-hand corner of Rundeck, click on the gear icon and select "Key Storage."
 2. Select "Add or Upload a Key."